Scream (1981 film): Production

 Writer-director Byron Quisenberry was influenced by Agatha Christie's Ten Little Indians when writing the screenplay, though the production of the film was fairly loose, with the script being unfinished when the shooting had begun.
 Additionally, Quisenberry stated that the production was cut shorter than initially planned due to a lack of funding.
 The cast of the film were unaware of the killer's identity throughout the production.
 The film had the working title Butcher, Baker, Candlestick Maker.

 The film was shot at Lake Piru and on the Paramount Pictures Movie Ranch in Agoura, California over a period of eleven days.

 Release

 Scream was distributed by Cal-Com Releasing.
-It was released theatrically in November 1983, as noted in a Fort Lauderdale News ad for the film.
+It was released theatrically in 1983, with screenings beginning in Florida in October and November 1983.

-The film grossed $1,083,395 by the end of its run.